cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Assessment Process**

-1. Thorough history of family relationships: quality of parent's marriage, loving or unloving parents, nature of conflict, interviewee's exposure to conflict
+1. **Thorough history of family relationships**: quality of parent's marriage, loving or unloving parents, nature of conflict, interviewee's exposure to conflict
-2. Previous romantic relationships: how each relationship began, intensity, and ending
+2. **Previous romantic relationships**: how each relationship began, intensity, and ending
-3. Current romantic relationship: in-depth exploration, adjectives used to describe the relationship, degree of satisfaction
+3. **Current romantic relationship**: in-depth exploration, adjectives used to describe the relationship, degree of satisfaction
 4. Experience scales and current-state-of-mind scales are made from interview transcripts

 **Evaluation Scales**

-1. Loving score: assesses loving behavior, supportive, available, responsive, secure base
+1. **Loving score**: assesses loving behavior, supportive, available, responsive, secure base
-2. Negative behavior scales: Rejecting, Involving, Controlling, Dependency, Communication
+2. **Negative behavior scales**: Rejecting, Involving, Controlling, Dependency, Communication
-3. Safe Haven assessment: caregiving and care-seeking for both partners
+3. **Safe Haven assessment**: caregiving and care-seeking for both partners
-4. Current state of mind with respect to attachment to the partner: Valuing Intimacy, Valuing Independence, Angry Speech, Derogation, Idealization, Passive Speech, Fear of Loss of Partner, unresolved/disorganized states of mind
+4. **Current state of mind with respect to attachment to the partner**: Valuing Intimacy, Valuing Independence, Angry Speech, Derogation, Idealization, Passive Speech, Fear of Loss of Partner, unresolved/disorganized states of mind

 **Classification System**